srvk/DiViMe/README.md

 ```
 If you don't want to destroy it, you can try opening the VirtualBox GUI, go to `File -> Settings or Preferences -> Network `, click on the `Host-only Networks` tab, then click the network card icon with the green plus sign in the right, if there are no networks yet listed.
 The resulting new default network should appear with the name ‘vboxnet0’.
 You can now try again with `vagrant up`

-### Tools
+## Problems with some of the Tools
+### LDC SAD, OpenSmile, DiarTK

-If ldc_sad doesn't seem to work after vagrant up, first, please check that you indeed have the htk archive in your folder.
+If ldc_sad, OpenSmile, DiarTK don't seem to work after vagrant up, first, please check that you indeed have the htk archive in your folder.
 If you don't, please put it there and launch:
 ```
 vagrant up --provision
 ```
 This step will install HTK inside the VM, which is used by several tools including ldc_sad.
-## Problems with some of the Tools

 ### Noisemes
 If you use the noisemes_sad or the noisemes_full tool, one problem you may encounter is that it doesn't treat all of your files and gives you an error that looks like this:
 ```